 WBRC’s site and civil engineering team brings ingenuity, practicality, and diverse expertise to its work, producing high quality, customized site and civil engineering design options.
-Through clarity and communication, WBRC’s site/civil team has earned a reputation for making the permitting process quick and efficient.
+Through clarity and communication, WBRC’s site/civil team has earned a reputation for making the permitting process timely and efficient.

 WBRC’s structural engineering team has diverse experience in the structural analysis, design, and detailing of projects that leave both small and large footprints—from multi-story structures to multi-facility campuses.